 Depending upon where you live, softneck garlic may be the optimal variety for you to grow.
 Chamiskuri garlic plants are an excellent example of this warm climate bulb.
 What is Chamiskuri garlic?
 It is an early summer producer which has a long storage life.
 Gardeners in areas with mild winters should try growing Chamiskuri garlic so they can enjoy the mild flavor and delicious aroma of this variety.

 Garlic lovers have many different varieties from which to choose.
 A quick glance at Chamiskuri garlic info indicates it was collected in 1983 and is classed as an “artichoke” variety.
 It produces shoots earlier than many other softneck cultivars and has a nice mild flavor.
 This is an easy variety to grow provided you have the right soil, site, and planting time.

 Artichoke varieties of garlic often develop purplish streaks on the bulb skins.
 Chamiskuri has creamy white papers on the cloves, which are small and bunched closely.
 This variety does not produce a scape and, therefore, no hard stem at the center of the bulb.
 It produces in mid-season and can be easily braided for curing and storage.

 The garlic can store for many months in a cool, dry location once cured.
 The flavor is pungent but not sharp, with a milder garlic flavor than hardneck varieties.
-Because it stores for a long time, many gardeners also grow the shorter lived hardneck varieties so they have garlic all year round.
+Since it stores for a long time, many gardeners also grow the shorter lived hardneck varieties, so they have garlic year-round.

 Growing Chamiskuri Garlic